hugopendlebury/gribtoarrow/readme.md

 export PYTHON_PATH=/Users/hugo/Development/cpp/grib_to_arrow/build

-Or just cd into the build directory remembering to activate your venv which ontains pyarrow if you are using venv.
+Or just cd into the build directory.
+Remember to activate your venv which contains pyarrow if you are using venv.

 Now type

 python

-To access the python REPL and then import the library using the command below.
+Which will load the python REPL and then import the library using the command below.

 import gribtoarrow

 You are now ready to work with library.
-There are many examples of how to use it from python in the tests folder and the .py files in the pythonApi.
+There are many examples of how to use it from python in the tests folder and the .py files in the pythonApi folder.
 A list of the exposed methods can be seen in grib_to_arrow.cpp in the pythonApi folder.